NasonovIvan/s21_math/README.md

 # s21_math
 ## Introduction

-In this project you will develop your own version of the standard math.h library in the C programming language.
+In this project I developed my own version of the standard math.h library in the C programming language.
 This library implements basic mathematical operations, which are then used in various algorithms.
-As part of the project you will learn the basics of computational methods and solidify knowledge of structured programming.

 ## Information